kimocoder/qualcomm_android_monitor_mode/README.md

   3. WiFi chipset that actually uses the QCACLD driver/firmware.

   Older devices/drivers would need the patch from 'files', future kernels of 4.9, 4.14, 4.19 may have it WORKING from vendor.
-I see most wan't it turned OFF, some not ..
-We'll see!

 ```